-Of the 235 labs, 223 submitted sufficient results to allow complete evaluation of performance, 7 submitted insufficient results and 5 laboratories submitted no results.
-This is an improvement on 2009 when 8 submitted insufficient results and 22 submitted no results
+Of the 245 labs, 233 submitted sufficient results to allow complete evaluation of performance, 8 submitted insufficient results and 4 laboratories submitted no results.
+This is similar to that seen in 2010.

-For 21 of the individual amino acids results were submitted by more than 211 labs (90%).
-Of the others, results were submitted by over 80% of labs for three and over 70% for three other amino acids.
-For saccharopine only 113 laboratories (48%) and for arginino-succinate only 142 (60%) of labs submitted results.
+For 21 of the individual amino acids results were submitted by more than 220 labs (90%).
+Of the others, results were submitted by over 80% of labs for three and over 70% for two other amino acids.
+For 5-amino laevulinic acid only 76 laboratories (31%) and for aspartyl glucosamine only 55 (23%) of labs submitted results.
 With modern amino acid analysers employing ion-exchange chromatography a separation and quantitation of all the amino acids present in the distributed samples is possible.
+However one difficulty with the samples this year is the closeness of elution times of 5-amino laevulinic acid and phenylalanine in ion-exchange systems.
+This can be overcome by running a special programme for separation of 5-amino laevulinic acid.
+It is reflected in the higher than usual interlab CV for phenylalanine.

 Even with those amino acids present at concentrations close to the limit of detection in the basal sample these should be easily measurable in those samples with additions.
-As in 2009 results suggested that some laboratories experienced difficulties in the separation of cystine and saccharopine.
-The separation obtained using the Biochrom ion exchange system is shown in the figure below.
-See chromatogram below.
+As in 2010 results suggested that some laboratories experienced difficulties in the separation of cystine and saccharopine.